 Right to restriction of processing

-You can request restriction of the processing of your information in a number of circumstances:
+You can ask us to stop using your information for certain purposes and in a number of circumstances:

 - When its accuracy is contested and the authority is considering their position

 - When you are using your right to object to processing (see below) and the authority is considering the balance of their grounds for processing against those of yours

 - When the processing is unlawful but you don’t want it to be erased (e.g. if you are pursuing a complaint)